soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 - Create the output directory
 - Grab all file names in a directory
-- Filter them according to their extension, we want to process `txt` files and copy other files without modification
+- Filter them according to their extension
+- Process .txt files
+- Copy other files without modification
 - Parse each text file, build an index of the result, convert the files to HTML, and write everything to the target directory